Aspose/releases.aspose.com/content/en/gis/net/release-notes/2025/aspose-gis-for-net-25-4-release-notes.md

             var writeStream = new MemoryStream();
             using (var layer = VectorLayer.Create(AbstractPath.FromStream(writeStream), Drivers.GeoJson, options))
             {
-                // The old version needed to make somthing like this, but now AutoIds work as expected
+                // The old version needed to make something like this, but now AutoIds work as expected
                 // layer.Attributes.Add(new FeatureAttribute("id", AttributeDataType.Integer));
                 {
                     var f = layer.ConstructFeature();